Just-a-Unity-Dev/EclipseScript/README.md

 # EclipseScript
-A little programming language that is W.I.P
+A little programming language that is W.I.Pz